fsrechia/dnp3/README.md

 ```

 This is what happens during execution:
-1. When `./outstation` is executed, the outstation starts and listens on `127.0.0.1:20000 (TCP)`;
+1. When `./outstation [local_address]` is executed, the outstation starts and listens on `127.0.0.1:20000 (TCP)`.
+The `local_address` is optional, and if not given will default to `70`;
-2. After `./master` is executed, it connects to the `127.0.0.1:20000` socket and
-sends a DNP3 read request with function code 01 with the following settings
+2. After `./master [local_address remote_address]` is executed, it connects to the `127.0.0.1:20000` socket and sends a DNP3 read request with function code 01 from `local_address` to `remote_address`.
+    - The address configuration is optional and defaults to `64` and `70` respectively.
+    - The master program does not validate addresses and can be used for testing invalid addresses
+    - The outstation program validates source and destination addresses.
+It should not be possible to use invalid addresses in this program.
+3. The following settings illustrate the read request sent.

 ```
     Distributed Network Protocol 3.0